Help support

 • VOTable.

-Examples of the table files in these 3 different formats can be found in this zipped file.
-When uploading a table it should be noted that:
+Examples of the table files in these 5 different formats can be found in this zipped file.
+When uploading a table, it should be noted that:

-Once a table has been successfully uploaded it appears under the "User tables" schema, as illustrated by Fig. 3 below.
+Once a table has been successfully uploaded, it appears under the "User tables" schema, as illustrated in Fig. 3 below.
+Note that, as explained in this FAQ, tables stored in the user space always occupy more disc space than on a local machine due to the indexes added by the Archive during the upload process.
 The table uploaded in this tutorial contains 3 columns with the equatorial coordinates and 2MASS ID's of 20 sources extracted from the 2MASS point source catalogue, and it appears as "user_<user_name>.table_tutorial_1" as the Table name was set to "table_tutorial_1" when uploading it (see Fig. 2 above).
-The basic attributes of the table (name, description, and size) are shown in a yellow pop-up window that appears after clicking with the cursor on top of the table name.
-From the pop-up menu it is also possible to inspect the first 20 rows of the table.
+The basic attributes of the table (name, description, and size) are shown in a yellow pop-up window that appears after hovering with the cursor on top of the table name.
+From the pop-up menu, it is also possible to inspect the first 20 rows of the table.

 Figure 3: Screenshot showing the attributes of the table uploaded to the user space.
-The pop-up window appears after clicking over the name of the uploaded table.
+The pop-up window appears after hovering over the name of the uploaded table.

 The table metadata can be modified using the "edit table" button that is encompassed by the red circle in Fig. 4 below.
-This is specially useful to e.g. perform cross-matches using the built-in cross-match tool available in the Archive (for more information please take a look at this tutorial).
-In the example illustrated in Fig. 4 we are indicating that the "ra" and "dec" columns of the uploaded (marked with a tickmark in the tables tree) correspond to right ascension and declination.
-After doing this the icon shown on the left side of the table name changes from a table-like icon to a celestial sphere-like icon.
+This is useful to, e.g., perform cross-matches using the built-in cross-match tool available in the Archive (for more information, please take a look at this tutorial).
+In the example illustrated in Fig. 4, we are indicating that the "ra" and "dec" columns of the uploaded table (marked with a tickmark in the tables tree) correspond to right ascension and declination, respectively.
+After doing this, the icon shown on the left side of the table name changes from a table-like icon to a celestial sphere-like icon.

 Figure 4: Screenshot showing how to modify the metadata of a table stored in the Archive user space.